-We require a 33% deposit to confirm your hunt.
+We require a 30% deposit to confirm your hunt.
 A hunt is not confirmed until the deposit is received.
-We may be able to hold your reservation for up to a week without a deposit, but we encourage deposits promptly once you're decisions is make.
+We may be able to hold your reservation for up to a week without a deposit, but we encourage deposits promptly once your decision is made.
 These deposits are not refundable with the following exceptions:

-- Your deposit will be refunded if you do not receive a big game license in the event of a drawing, or it can be credited to a hunt for the following year. - Should you be unable to come due to serious medical illness, we will be happy to credit your deposit to a hunt of equal duration and party size for the following year.
+Your deposit will be refunded if you do not receive a big game license in the event of a drawing, or it can be credited to a hunt for the following year.